 In 2009 Joe became the 56th American guide to become fully certified by the American Mountain Guides Association (AMGA) and licensed by the International Federation of Mountain Guides (IFMGA).
 Receiving an IFMGA license includes three guiding disciplines: alpine, ski mountaineering and rock and is the Ph.D of mountains travel.
 Joe uses this knowledge to help clients minimize risk and have a successful and fun time in the mountains.
 Guiding allows Joe to share his mountain passion with clients.

 Since 1995, Joe has been freelance writing for magazines starting with a feature article in Rock & Ice on climbing the Balfour Face on Mount Tasman in New Zealand.
 Since then, he published numerous articles on adventures and mountain technique in magazines such as Climbing, Backcountry, Alaska and Trail Runner.
 His photos have accompanied most of his articles in addition appearing in catalogs such as Patagonia, Osprey, and G3.
-In 2012 he published his first book: The Alaska Factor.
+In 2016 he published the second edition of his book: The Alaska Factor.

 With professor parents, Joe had a genetic desire for science.
 He attended the University of Canterbury in Christchurch New Zealand for an undergraduate degree in geology and geography.
 He then received a graduate degree in watershed science (snow science focus) from Colorado State University in Fort Collins, Colorado.
 Joe applies this science background to his guiding, avalanche instruction, writing and photography.

 Joe and his wife Cathy moved to Anchorage in 2002.
 Fifteen minutes from their house are mountains that continue unbroken for 2,000 miles to Washington State.
 They bought a 1952 house in Airport Heights and have fallen in love with the big wild city, its crazy inhabitants and each other.

 Joe at work and play